ibm-skills-network/author-workbench-knowledgebase/docs/labs/free-apis.md

 ```shell
 RateLimitError: Error code: 429 - {'error': 'You have exceeded your usage quota for Skills Network-provided <api endpoint> for the day.
 Your quota will reset in 6 hours 32 minutes from now.'}
 ```

+## Limitations

+These free Skills Network-provided APIs are available for learning and experimentation.
+They are not suitable when it comes to deploying an application.

+Learners will have access to these APIs within their:
+- Cloud IDE (from their terminal/shell, or when running an application from within Cloud IDE)
+- JupyterLab IDE (from their notebook, or from the JupyterLab terminal/shell)
+- Rstudio IDE

+Learners will _not_ have free access to these APIs within their:
+- Code Engine projects
+- Kubernetes cluster namespaces
+- OpenShift cluster namespaces

 ## Free APIs